UdayGattu/udaygattu.github.io/README.md

 - **Framer Motion**
 - **React Icons**

 All content is driven by the `data.js` file.
-To update your portfolio, you only need to modify the data in that file, and all related pages (Work, Projects, Studies, Skills, Certifications, Contact) will update automatically.
+To update your portfolio, simply modify the data in that file and then push your changes to GitHub.
+When you pull and deploy these updates, your website will update automatically.

 ---